The perfect Gingerbread House icing recipe to keep those gingerbread or graham cracker houses together all season long!

 TIP FOR MAKING CHRISTMAS HOUSES WITH KIDS

 If you are hosting a decorating party with lots of little kids, I would suggest gluing the houses together for them before the party starts.
 Then they can decorate to their hearts content.
-You can use this thick frosting to glue them together or for a quicker option, use a glue gun.
+You can use this thick frosting for gingerbread house to glue them together or for a quicker option, use a glue gun.

 Of course, you won’t want to eat the graham cracker houses with glue on them.
 But if you are solely using this as a craft as opposed to a treat, then using a hot glue gun is a really great option.

 This perfect royal icing makes the best gingerbread house icing recipe to hold your Christmas houses together.

 - 3 cups powdered sugar (possibly 4)

 - Beat the egg whites, water, and cream of tartar until frothy (about 2 minutes).

 - Add in the powdered sugar and continue to beat until thick and pasty.